nwtnni/nwtnni.github.io/content/blog/2017-06-12-markov-introduction.md

 | 'failed' |    20%      |

 How do we choose between them?
-Well, we can be lazy and just use the same probability distribution: we choose 'is' with 50% probability, and so on.
+Well, we can be lazy and just use the same probability distribution: we choose "is" with 50% probability, and so on.
 And that's it!
 The basic idea behind Markov chain text generation.
 We can just keep tacking on words, repeating the process every time.